dd9jn/rfc4880bis/crypto-refresh.md

 Decompressing a Compressed Data packet must also yield a valid OpenPGP Message.

 Note that some subtle combinations that are formally acceptable by this grammar are nonetheless unacceptable.
-For example, a v5 SKESK packet cannot effectively precede a SEIPD packet, since that combination does not include any information about the choice of symmetric cipher used for SEIPD (see {{no-v5-skesk-seipd}} for more details).
+For example, a v3 PKESK or v4 SKESK packet cannot effectively precede a AEAD Encrypted Data packet, since that combination does not include any information about the choice of AEAD algorithm; and similarly a v5 PKESK or v5 SKESK packet may not be used with SED or SEIPD packet (see {{pkesk}} and {{skesk}} for more details).

 ## Detached Signatures